 The metro Gainesville unemployment rate decreased to 5.6 percent in February, down three-tenths of a percentage point from 5.9 percent in January, Georgia Department of Labor announced today.

 Georgia ports are busy.
 There is no doubt it is a big part of the economic engine in the Southeast.

 The last dozen computers that I've worked on all had two things in common: They were all incredibly slow and all had severe malware infections.
 A coincidence perhaps?
 I think not.
 When I encounter a sluggish system, I immediately suspect malware.
 It's what I habitually remove from computers when I repair them.

 North Georgia Community Foundation names new board members

 Bradley Anderholm has joined Lake Lanier Islands Resort as its new chief operating officer.

 Growing up in the Gainesville City School System, I did not participate in Georgia 4-H, but over the years of being a county agent I have seen the impact 4-H has on students.

-Metro Gainesville's unemployment rate rose to 6.5 percent in June, the Georgia Department of Labor announced today.
+The unemployment rate in metro Gainesville for July rose to 7 percent, up six-tenths of a percentage point from 6.4 percent in June, the Georgia Department of Labor announced today.